digital-work-lab/open-source-project/slides/06-best_practice.md

 After the introductory sessions, the stage is yours.

-- You have six weeks to complete the project
+- You have six weeks to complete the project.
 - Remember: We are here to support you!
-- To discuss your plans, current challenges, and next steps, schedule a hacking-session:
+- To discuss your plans, current challenges, and next steps, schedule a hacking session:

 <br>